kevinpbaker/kevinpbaker/README.md

     !!
 C:> cd G:                   !!  \       |.    forth over sockets using symmetric and
     !!
 G:> start CodeGenie.exe     !!  !       |.    asymmetric encryption.
     !!
 Loading...                  !!  !       |
     !!
 Initializing...             !!  !       |.
-Designed real time security system in HDL that
+Created real time security system in HDL that
     !!
 Coding Genie Instantiated.  !!  !       |.    uses Morse code to unlock your door.
     !!
 Enable God Mode?
 (Y/N): Y   !!  !       |
     !!
 Creating Code Genie...      !!  /       |.
-Designed Traffic light system in HDL to mimic !!_____________________________!! /        |.    the logic of a busy street light by the !/_____________________________\!/         |.
+Created Traffic light system in HDL to mimic !!_____________________________!! /        |.    the logic of a busy street light by the !/_____________________________\!/         |.
 University of Saskatchewan.
          __\_________________/____             |